Learning Temporally Extended Skills in Continuous Domains as Symbolic Actions for Planning: Introduction

 We introduce a two-layer hierarchical agent which assumes a discrete state abstraction $z_t = \Phi(s_t) \in \mathcal{Z}$ to be known and observable in the environment, which we in the following refer to as \emph{symbolic observation}.
 In our approach, we assume that state abstractions can be defined manually for the environment.
 For LightsOut, the symbolic observation corresponds to the state of each field (on/off).
 We provide the state abstraction as prior knowledge about the environment and assume that skills induce changes of the abstract state.
 Our approach then learns a diverse set of skills for the given state abstraction as action abstractions and a corresponding forward model which predicts the effects of skills on abstract states.
 In board games, these abstract actions relate to \emph{moves}.
-We jointly learn the predictive forward model $f$ and \emph{skill policies} $\pi(a \given s_t, k)$ for low-level control through an objective which maximizes the number of symbolic states reachable from any state of the environment (diversity) and the predictability of the effect of skill execution.
+We jointly learn the predictive forward model $q_\theta$ and \emph{skill policies} $\pi(a \given s_t, k)$ for low-level control through an objective which maximizes the number of symbolic states reachable from any state of the environment (diversity) and the predictability of the effect of skill execution.
 Please see Fig.~\ref{fig:overview} for an illustration of the introduced temporal and symbolic hierarchy.
-The forward model $f$ can be leveraged to plan a sequence of skills to reach a particular state of the board (e.g., all fields off), i.e. to solve tasks.
+The forward model $q_\theta$ can be leveraged to plan a sequence of skills to reach a particular state of the board (e.g., all fields off), i.e. to solve tasks.
 We evaluate our approach using two single-player board games in environments with varying complexity in continuous control.
-We demonstrate that our agent learns skill policies and forward models suitable for solving the associated tasks with high success rate and compares favorably with other flat and hierarchical reinforcement learning baseline agents.
+We demonstrate that our agent learns skill policies and forward models suitable for solving the associated tasks with high success rate and compares favorably with other flat and hierarchical RL baseline agents.
 We also demonstrate our agent playing LightsOut with a real robot.